 Damper Won’t Open: Your fireplace becomes inoperable until this can be resolved.

-Broken Dampers: The damper is visibly cracked, broken, or has fallen into the firebox completely.
+Broken Dampers: The damper plate is visibly cracked, broken, or has fallen into the firebox completely.

 These common problems are precisely why annual chimney sweeps and inspections are critical if you have a fireplace.
 Even if you don’t use it often, you want to ensure your chimney’s bricks and other components are in functioning order for safe and efficient operation.